 This smart lock is also very convenient because it attaches to an existing deadbolt and allows people to keep using physical keys if desired.
 Anticipate a fast and painless installation process.

 Schlage Connect Smart Deadbolt

 The Schlage Connect Smart Deadbolt comes equipped with either Zigbee or Z-Wave network technology compatibility depending on which kind suits your smart home.
 If you buy a smart lock for a rental property, there are many things to consider including safety standards and types of locks.
 This model allows distributing up to 30 access codes to authorized people, making it a great fit if you frequently rent out your property to short-term occupants.

 People only need a screwdriver to install this smart lock, and it includes a fingerprint-resistant keypad.
 There are also features for controlling the lock from anywhere or using a voice assistant to do so.
-This model has secure encryption that’s among the best in the industry, too, and sells for about $199.
+This model has secure encryption that’s among the best in the industry, too.

 A recent report projects a market worth for the smart lock market of more than $24 billion by 2024.
 Manufacturers appeal to the demand by creating smart locks to align with a variety of consumer priorities, including affordability.
 The Sesame Smart Lock from Candy House is one of the lowest-priced smart locks available, and it can be installed within seconds without tools.

 The lock fits most conventional cylindrical deadbolts used in the United States and Canada, along with those in several other countries.
 Sesame uses an app to grant access, and you can look at entry records anytime for peace of mind.